evanseitz/personal_website/content/publication/a-glycan-gate-controls-opening-of-the-sars-cov-2-spike-protein/index.md

 ---
-title: A glycan gate controls opening of the SARS-CoV-2 spike protein
+title: "A glycan gate controls opening of the SARS-CoV-2 spike protein"
 publication_types:
   - "2"
 authors: